Files

 2. Inspect Data

 To ensure that the data was read correctly, let’s inspect one of the feature types.
-Click on the Downtown reader feature type on the canvas to open the popup menu.
-Then on the popup menu click the View Source Data button to view the data in the Visual Preview Window.
+Click on the Downtown reader feature type on the canvas to open the mini toolbar.
+Then, on the mini toolbar, click the View Source Data button to view the data in the Visual Preview Window.

-In the Visual Preview window (or FME Data Inspector), open the Graphics View and ensure that there are points.
-If you want to double-check the latitude and longitude is correct, you can add a background map and confirm that the points appear inside of the Vancouver, British Columbia city limits.
+In the Data Preview (formerly Visual Preview) window (or FME Data Inspector), open the Graphics View and ensure that there are points.
+If you want to double-check that the latitude and longitude are correct, you can add a background map and confirm that the points appear inside the Vancouver, British Columbia, city limits.

 3. Set the Output (Writer) Format to Esri Shapefile